microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 12. Create 3 unique users, repeat Registration steps 7-11 above.

-13. Commit your changes with a message of *Added Cake Users CRUD*.
+13. Commit your changes with a message of *Added Cake Users Login*.

 ### Posts CRUD
 We will keep our blog posts in a table called posts.